England picks 3 new faces for 6 Nations opener

 Send to a friend

-LONDON(AP) England will give three players their debuts in Saturday's Six Nations opener against Scotland, with Owen Farrell and Brad Barritt forming an entirely new center partnership in an overhauled lineup.
+LONDON(AP) England will give three players their debuts in Saturday's Six Nations opener against Scotland, with interim coach Stuart Lancaster trying to balance the demand for instant success and long-term planning for the next Rugby World Cup.

-Farrell and Barritt are two of four Saracens players among the backs, with David Strettle recalled to the left wing and Charlie Hodgson restored to flyhalf for his 37th appearance.
+Farrell and Barritt are two of four Saracens players among the backs, with David Strettle recalled to the left wing and Charlie Hodgson restored to flyhalf for his 37th appearance and first start in four years.

 "We have been impressed with how the whole group has come together in the last 10 days and we have done a lot of work on and off the field,'' Lancaster said.
 "Now is the time to turn all that into a performance against Scotland that we can all be proud of.